infinity-nandi/infinity-nandi/README.md

 - 👋 Hi, I’m Nandor Virag

-- 👀 I’m interested in Full-Stack Web Development
+- 👀 I’m interested in Full-Stack Web Development and sysadmin roles

-- 🌱 I’m currently learning how to be a sysadmin and software engineering
+- 🌱 I'm starting software engineering uni

+- 🌱 Learning sysadmin

 <!---
 infinity-nandi/infinity-nandi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.